rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BT: I'm encouraged by what you said that is totally independent of this effort for Rust that this model is a useful thing.

-YK: I found the operations that JodaTime and Java 8 have some footguns that I would like to avoid
+YK: I found the operations that JodaTime and Java 8 have some footguns that I would like to avoid.

 BT: Sure, but it seems like there's a lot of alignmnet.
 Seems like this is a good path.
 We're not just copying everything.
 We'll be intentionally copying just some semantics.